Code-Institute-Submissions/JoseParra28-runway-models-final-project_SepResub/README.md

 <img src="catwalk/css/images/Screenshot-models.png" alt="Screenshot-models">

 ## First section of About page
-- This section contains a **Form** with a *Make enquiry* h2 allowing the user to contact the company about Our models or Become a model, I have also icluded a text so the user can write down any quiry they may heva.
+- This section contains a **Form** with a *Make enquiry* h2 allowing the user to contact the company about Our models or Become a model, I have also icluded a text so the user can write down any quiry they may have.
+- The background image invites the user to make an enquiry.
 - This form contains required fiels, so the user can not submit the for with out filling the fiels wuth the right text.
 - I have included a hover over the **Submit** buttom.
 - this for has a zoom animation when visited to maintain the style across the entire wedsite